 3. partnership grant?

 The next step is to complete a grant intent form for school-based and district grants, or a partnership intent form for partnership grants.

 All intent forms require administration approval.
-If the grant application is school-based grant, the principal and regional superintendent must provide approval.
+If the grant application is school-based grant, the school leader and regional superintendent must provide approval.
 If it is a district grant, a chief must provide approval.